openclimatefix/power_perceiver/power_perceiver/xr_batch_processor/README.md

 That is, an `XarrayBatch` is a dictionary containing the unprocessed xarray datasets which hold data for every data loader for a given batch index.

-A list of xarray batch processors is passed into `NowcastingDataset`.
+A list of xarray batch processors is passed into `PreparedDataset`.